 - Forensic Art and Illustration, Karen T. Taylor, CRC Press, LLC, 2001 - How to Draw the Human Head/Techniques and Anatomy, Louise Gordon, Penguin Books, 1977 - Forensic Facial Reconstruction, Caroline Wilkinson, Cambridge University Press, 2004 - Memory-Enhancing Techniques for Investigative Interviewing: The Cognitive Interview, Ronald P. Fisher R.E.
-Geiselman, Thomas, 1992
+Geiselman, Thomas, 1992 conditions existing at the time, as well as precise photographic documentation of evidence items both in-situ (in the position found) and in a controlled setting that will allow for subsequent forensic examination.
+A Certified Forensic Photographer may also demonstrate the ability to provide accurate fire scene, aerial, surveillance and/or public relations photography.

-8.5 FORENSIC PHOTOGRAPHY & IMAGING CERTIFICATION Scope of Certification
+8.5 FORENSIC PHOTOGRAPHY & IMAGING CERTIFICATION